uright/uright.github.io/content/blogs/2024-01-27-private-gpt-clear-ingested-files.md

     delete_docs(doc_id)
 ```

-Simply run this script to clear the ingested/indexed file.
+## Executing the Script
+To clear the ingested/indexed files, simply execute the script with the following command:

 ```bash
 python3 delete-ingested.py
 ```